donivanjames/BNSv1-2/README.md

 ---

 ## Plans For Update v1-4 - The Optimization Update
-- Bug: resize now crashes game (probably has to do with sequence3)
 - Score over player's head
 - Increase difficulty over time
 - Sound toggle